Iswenzz/SR-App/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/iswenzz/sr-app/badge)](https://www.codefactor.io/repository/github/iswenzz/sr-app)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-This application was created for the sole purpose of convienience for the players.
+This application was created for the sole purpose of convenience for the players.
 Things like being able to view the current map on the game server, see the currently connected users, view your best times as well as other's, check world records, et cetera, are all available without even having to open Call of Duty 4.
-Other major points of this application include being updated with all of the latest announcements and updates occuring on the server right on the home page for the most convienient experience.
+Other major points of this application include being updated with all of the latest announcements and updates occurring on the server right on the home page for the most convenient experience.

 ![](https://i.imgur.com/IKAVwOe.jpg)

 ## Features
-* See annoucements about new SR challenges and updates
+* See announcements about new SR challenges and updates
 * Check map's leaderboard
 * Check all of your Personal Best times using your player ID
 * Check the server's status, current map, and players connected